ALLEY CAT RESCUE

 Types:

 Feline diabetes is a common endocrine disorder in cats, affecting approximately 1 in 200 cats (Bloom & Rand, 2014).
 Feline diabetes is also more likely to affect males.
-Thankfully for cat owners, veterinarians’ understanding of feline diabetes has increased dramatically in the past ten years and more options are available for treatment.
+Thankfully for cat owners, veterinarians’ understanding of feline diabetes has increased dramatically in the past 10 years and more options are available for treatment.

 Symptoms: